valory-xyz/open-autonomy/docs/upgrading.md

 Breaking changes

 - the `max_participants` have been removed.
-- the `consensus_threshold` should now be specified in the `setup` params.
+- the `consensus_threshold` should now be specified in the `setup` parameters.
 If `null`, then it is calculated automatically.
 - The synchronized database is now `serializable` and `hashable`.
 This means that the data inserted into the database are now enforced to be primitive or non-primitive built-in types only, except for sets and `frozensets`.
 In essence, the data should be `json serializable`.
 - The usage of local tendermint chain is optional in the deployment setup, use `-ltm, --local-tm-setup` when building a deployment using `autonomy deploy build` command to include a local tendermint chain setup.
 - The `cross_period_keys` and database conditions needs to be defined as sets